samizzy/techblog/docs/views/technology/2020/May/scala_futures.md

   def getNum(): Future[Int] = Future(Random.nextInt(201))
 ```

+Actually we could have achieved the same thing with **flatMap**, it's not hard to figure out so i'll leave it upto you guys.

 So thats all for now!
 Thanks for reading!
 We'll take a look at the rest of the methods some other time.
 Hope you feel a little more like a future gangsta now :sunglasses:

 ## Code Samples